-- 11.2.13 Accordingly, I note that the term 'ultimate limit state' when applied to the building as a whole is less well defined in engineering terms for an older existing building than it is for a new building.
+- 11.2.11 These standards, when applied to new buildings, allow structural engineers to include appropriately conservative factors to provide for reliable building performance.
+Design for the ultimate limit state represents a process that is aimed at ensuring the probability of collapse of a building (and therefore risk to human life) is at an acceptably low level. - 11.2.12 This contrasts with the assessment of existing buildings; particularly those designed before 1976 when modern seismic loading standards were introduced, and which are therefore the focus of most authorities' EQPB policies.
+For example, instead of the dependable strengths used for new building design, engineers assessing existing buildings use probable strengths, as provided in the NZSEE guidelines, to reflect the likely actual strengths, taking into account the materials used and the building's date of construction.
+They then make a judgement around the building's overall robustness in terms of likely earthquake resistance. - 11.2.13 Accordingly, I note that the term 'ultimate limit state' when applied to the building as a whole is less well defined in engineering terms for an older existing building than it is for a new building.
 This is because new buildings are designed to be able to maintain an ultimate limit state condition under design loadings, by meeting a set of specific engineering criteria from current structural standards to ensure the post-yield condition is reliable and practicable.
-While some of these individual criteria may be met by existing buildings, it is very rare that they will all be achieved. - 11.2.14 In Determination 2012/043 I also noted that the NZSEE considered the differences between the reference in section 122 to 'ultimate capacity' and the engineering term 'ultimate limit state' and for practical reasons, having due regard to current engineering tools and practice, equates ultimate capacity with ultimate limit state as defined in current design standards.
-I consider this was a reasonable interpretation for buildings under construction at the time.
+While some of these individual criteria may be met by existing buildings, it is very rare that they will all be achieved. - 11.2.14 In Determination 2012/043 I also noted that the NZSEE considered the differences between the reference in section 122 to 'ultimate capacity' and the engineering term 'ultimate limit state' and, for practical reasons, having due regard to current engineering tools and practice, equates ultimate capacity with ultimate limit state as defined in current design standards.
+I consider this was a reasonable interpretation for buildings under consideration at the time.
 I confirm it is agreed by all the parties it is not possible to predict collapse.
-However, I consider that 'ultimate capacity' and 'ultimate limit state' have a closer alignment for being able to predict collapse for brittle existing buildings (for example, those constructed in unreinforced masonry) like the subject building and to some lesser extent for older reinforced concrete buildings.
-For unreinforced masonry buildings (either un-strengthened or only nominally strengthened), the brittle nature of their mode of failure means that there is typically little difference between 'ultimate limit state' and 'ultimate capacity', however defined. - 11.2.15 I note that in relation to the Building (Earthquake-prone Buildings) Amendment Bill 2013 (refer paragraph 12.1.1) the definition for ultimate capacity will be set in new regulations.
+However, I consider that 'ultimate capacity' and 'ultimate limit state' have a closer alignment in practice for being able to predict collapse for brittle existing buildings (for example, unreinforced masonry) and to some lesser extent for older buildings like the one subject to this determination, which is a pre-1935 reinforced concrete building with infill masonry.
+It is for this reason that DSAs are recommended as a means of estimating the inter-relationship between 'ultimate capacity' and 'ultimate limit state'. - 11.2.15 I note that in relation to the Building (Earthquake-prone Buildings) Amendment Bill 2013 (refer paragraph 12.1.1) the definition for ultimate capacity will be set in new regulations.